tnichols217/notes/APBiology/6/Notes/POGILs/1 - 15 Gene Expression - Translation.md

 13. 2, the previous and current
 14. Goes and finds more amino acids
 15. Binds water to the end and detaches from the ribosome
-16. It creates a chain of amino acids (protein) simply from DNA, through
+16. It creates a chain of amino acids (protein) simply from DNA, through RNA
+17.